mhardcastle/iris-radioastronomy/docs/source/MeerKAT_Point_Source.rst

 Process Background
 -----------

  The first step to processing the MeerKAT data cubes is to create the backgrounds for the 0th moment maps.
 The induvidual backgrounds for each plane have been seperately processed, and the combined zeroth moment is needed to background subtract.
 The background is processed with the BANE program, part of the Aegean processing package used to make the full point source catalog created by Mubela Mutale and found on the MeerKAT survey repository.
+All commands assume you are starting in the MeerKAT folder.

  	.. code-block:: console
+		cd python_programs
 		python3 jobSubmitter_Bane.py

 This job submitter is the same one used in the example above, and sends each induvidual cube file path to a singularity container submitted to slurm to process the background.
+The output files are written to the Mosaic_Plane folder for each cube.

 Process Photometric Catalog
 -----------